mrcreasey/oc-ds-p4-supervised-learning/README.md

 ### Conclusion

-- energy consumption is non-linear : best models are non-linear.
 - Log transformation of X and Y variables was needed to reduce the influence of outliers (hospitals and data centers)
 - Binning, simplification and one-hot encoding of categorical variables improved the performance of